TresAmigosSD/SMV/docs/user/funcs_column.md

 ```

 ### smvStrToTimestamp
-Build a timestampe from a string
+Build a timestamp from a string.
+The format is the same as the Java `Date` format.

 Eg.
 ```scala